jillix/bind-crud/README.md

 ### Change Log

 #### `dev`
 - add fixes and new featured here!

+#### `v0.2.10`
+- fixed MongoDB connection leak due to template cache bug
+- fixed typo in mongo server options when initializing modm for each template

 #### `v0.2.9`
 - fixed fetch template requests that were not converting `$in` `string` arrays into `ObjectId` arrays